 Food and hospitality leaders are thrilled that ICE will now be training the next generation of culinary and hospitality talent on both coasts.
 “I’ve been working with ICE students in New York for years and they are consistently among the best young chefs in my restaurants,” said Tom Colicchio, celebrated chef/restaurateur and head judge of the hit television series "Top Chef."

-“I was thrilled to learn that the Institute of Culinary Education is expanding and opening its second location in Los Angeles,” said prolific chef and restaurateur Wolfgang Puck.
-“LA is a hub of culinary innovation, and having a culinary school of ICE’s caliber in this market will only enhance the city’s standing as a major culinary center in the United States.”
+“I was excited to learn that the Institute of Culinary Education is expanding and opening its second location in Los Angeles," said prolific chef and restaurateur Wolfgang Puck.
+“It is the center of culinary greatness and having a school like ICE in the industry will show the country that Los Angeles is one of the major culinary cities.”

 A Growing ICE-Los Angeles Alumni Network

-April Bloomfield, David Chang, Dominique Ansel, Jean-Georges Vongerichten and ICE — what do all of these names have in common?
+Susan Feniger, David Chang, Dominique Ansel, Jean-Georges Vongerichten and ICE — what do all of these names have in common?
 They’re all food industry leaders who have opened locations in Los Angeles.
 And many of our alumni have been running successful businesses or leading successful culinary careers in Los Angeles for some time now.
-Those alumni include Zoe Nathan (Culinary, ’01), chef-partner behind acclaimed eateries Huckleberry, Rustic Canyon, Sweet Rose Creamery and Milo & Olive; Meadow Ramsey (Pastry, ’02), pastry chef of the wildly popular Kismet; Vic Casanova (Culinary/Management, ’03), chef-owner of Gusto; and Nicholas Jacobs (Pastry/Management, '09), a Los Angeles native who is currently General Manager of STK at The Ritz-Carlton Doha, and was previously General Manager of Food & Beverage at the W Los Angeles.
+Those alumni include Zoe Nathan (Culinary, ’01), chef-partner behind acclaimed eateries Huckleberry, Rustic Canyon, Sweet Rose Creamery and Milo & Olive; Meadow Ramsey (Pastry, ’02), pastry chef of the wildly popular Kismet; Vic Casanova (Culinary/Management, ’03), chef-owner of Gusto; and Nicholas Jacobs (Pastry/Management, '09), a Los Angeles native who became general manager of STK at The Ritz-Carlton Doha, and was previously general manager of Food & Beverage at the W Los Angeles.

 Launching Culinary Careers in Los Angeles